Irish Names By Meaning

 Ailín (m) AH leen Alan/Allen possibly from Celtic, "Rock"

-Bláthín (f) BLAW heen - little flower
+Bláthín (f) BLAW heen Blaheen little flower

 Bláthnaid (f) BLAW nid Blánaid, Bláthnait, Flora, Florence flower